Nicholas Olhovsky: Kursk-Root Icon

 From July 9–11, 2008 he accompanied the reliquary of the hand of Sts.
 Elizabeth the New Martyr in the capacity of its caretaker to the Diocese of Australia and New Zealand.
 In September 2008, Fr.
 Nicholas was assigned to the staff of the Synod of Bishops in Manhattan, New York.

 Fr.
 Nicholas was appointed in May 2009 to the organizing committee for the first return visit of the Kursk-Root Icon to Russia since the Revolution, and formed part of the official delegation with the icon in September.
-He again accompanied the icon in 2010, visiting Keiv and Sumy in Ukraine, and finally Kursk, Russia.
+He again accompanied the icon in 2010, visiting Kiev and Sumy in Ukraine, and finally Kursk, Russia.
 On 8 September, his spouse, Elizabeth, unexpectedly died, and a memorial fund was set up in her name to assist the frescoing of her home parish of St. Seraphim of Sarov in Sea Cliff, NY.

 In December 2010, Fr.
-Nicholas was appointed Caretaker of the Kursk-Root icon, and in January 2011, appointed a clerlic of the Synodal Cathedral of the Mother of God of the Sign in Manhattan and granted residence in the Synod building.
+Nicholas was appointed Caretaker of the Kursk Root Icon, and in January 2011, appointed a cleric of the Synodal Cathedral of the Mother of God of the Sign in Manhattan and granted residence in the Synod building.
 He again accompanied the icon to the Diocese of Kursk and also the Metropolia of Kazakhstan in September 2011, traveling in November again to Australia, and on December 11 was elevated to protodeacon.

 Within a year on August 1, 2012, Fr.
 Nicholas was ordained to the priesthood by Metropolitan Hilarion at the dedication of the Church of St. Seraphim of Sarov as a Memorial Church to the Re-Establishment of Unity in the Russian Church and was awarded the nabedrennik.

 The Kursk-Root icon traveled a third time to Ukraine and Russia in September 2012 with Fr.
 Nicholas, visiting with Archbishop Mark (Arndt) of Berlin the Dioceses of Samara, Kursk and Perm; and in December to Seattle and Hawaii of the Diocese of San Francisco and Western America.
 He was awarded the kamilavka and gold pectoral cross on January 6, 2013, by the Synod of Bishops, and a few months later accompanied the Kursk-Root Icon to the Montreal and Canadian Diocese.
 In November 2013, was a delegate accompanying the Icon to Japan and to the Primorye Metropoliate of the Russian Orthodox Church.
 In 2013, he accompanied Archbishop Kyrill (Dmitrieff) of San Francisco and the Kursk Root Icon to the Diocese of Montreal and Canada, the Orthodox Church in Japan, and the Metropolia of Primorye.